Captain Tractors: History

 In 2012, the company entered into a strategic partnership with TAFE Group for small tractor series.
 CTPL has about 60 percent market share in the mini tractor segment.
 In 2013 the company received an award for the Best R&D and Entrepreneurship from the Ministry of Micro, Small, and Medium Enterprises, India.
 In 2017, CTPL was a participant at the 77th edition of SIMA, the international agri-business show that was held from 26 February to 2 March 2017 at the Paris Nird Villepinte in France.
 The company has PA approval from countries including Germany, Spain, France, Portugal, Greece, Saudi Arabia, Belgium, Canada, Holland, Ivory Coast, Tunisia, Egypt, and Austria.
 It also received the Homologation certificate for European countries.

 In 2021, CTPL initiated a Memorandum of Understanding agreement with the Government of Gujarat during the Vibrant Gujarat 2021 event for a total investment of Rs 100 crore committing to generate employment for 1790 people in Rajkot.

+International book of records

+On April 6, 2023, CTPL converted 70 identical mini tractors into chariots during an event in Jetpur, Gujarat.
+These chariots were used to transport more than 140 idols of deities on a spiritual pilgrimage alongside walking participants, covering approximately 27 kilometers over 12 hours.
+The International Book of Records documented the event and recognized it as a world record for converting the highest number of mini tractors of the same model and color into chariots for a religious event.

+Mini Tractor Day

+CTPL pioneered the development of indigenous mini tractors in India.
+After various experiments in 1994, the company invented the mini tractor and launched its first model on May 27, 1998.
+It was designed to mechanize agriculture and support small and marginal farmers in increasing agricultural productivity and income.
+This day is commemorated annually as 'The Mini Tractor Day' across 17 states.
+The product has received 10 national awards from the Government of India.
+In March 2024, the company launched its 250 Lion Series.
+These tractors featured Dual Cylinder Simpson Engines.